willGuimont/willGuimont.github.io/_posts/2019-08-26-moon-orbit-eccentricity.md

 Where $$r$$ is the radius, in pixel, of the Moon in the picture.
 Notice that $$0.5°$$ is the angular size of the Moon from Earth.
 To understand this equation, try to draw a right triangle from the Earth to the Moon.

 Using the date at which the photo was taken, we can compute its angular position relative to other photos.
-This can be done knowing that the Moon moves 360° around the Earth on average in 29.5 days.
+This can be done knowing that the Moon moves 360° around the Earth in 29.5 days on average.
 Assuming the Moon's speed does not change on its orbit, we can compute it's angle using:

-$$(D_i - D_1) \cdot \frac{360°}{29.5} \bmod 360°$$
+$$\theta_i = (D_i - D_1) \cdot \frac{360°}{29.5} \bmod 360°$$

 Where $$D_i$$ if the current picture, $$D_1$$ is the first picture (all positions will be relative to this one).
 Both dates are in days.

-Combining both the angular position and distance of each picture, we can graph that data.
+We can graph the Moon's distance and its angular position.

 ![Graph](/assets/images/moon/graph.png){: .center-image }